-A recent visit to my bank for some information caused me to ponder the motivation behind business transformation.
+We should all try viewing our services through the eyes of the customer.
+This was bought forcibly home to me during a recent visit to my bank.
 In response to my query, I was directed towards a telephone on the wall and asked to “call our Head Office team who will be able to help you”.

 The decision to deflect seemingly unproductive activity away from branches was probably just a small part of a centralisation process aimed at cost cutting and efficiency.
 The question should be asked, though, were customer preferences considered?
 Cost cutting has no value if it alienates customers and results in lost business.